hmans/slodown/README.md

 ~~~

-## OEmbed support
+## oEmbed support

+> oEmbed is a format for allowing an embedded representation of a URL on third party sites.
+The simple API allows a website to display embedded content (such as photos or videos) when a user posts a link to that resource, without having to parse the resource directly.

-Slodown extends the Markdown image syntax to support OEmbed-based embeds.
+Slodown extends the Markdown image syntax to support oEmbed-based embeds.
-Anything supported by the great [OEmbed gem](https://github.com/judofyr/ruby-oembed) will work.
+Anything supported by the great [oEmbed gem](https://github.com/judofyr/ruby-oembed) will work.
 Just supply the URL:

 ~~~markdown
 ![youtube video](https://www.youtube.com/watch?v=oHg5SJYRHA0)
 ~~~

-Some OEmbed providers will return IFRAME-based embeds.
+**Note on IFRAMEs:** Some oEmbed providers will return IFRAME-based embeds.
 If you want to control
 which hosts are allowed to have IFRAMEs on your site, override the `Formatter#allowed_iframe_hosts` method to return a regular expression that will be matched against the IFRAME source URL's host.
 Please note that this will also apply to
 IFRAME HTML tags added by the user directly.

+**Note on Twitter:** Twitter's oEmbed endpoint will return a simple bit of markup that works okay out of the box, but can be expanded into a full tweet view client-side.
+For this to work, you'll want to add Twitter's [widget.js](http://platform.twitter.com/widgets.js) to your application.
+Please refer to the [Twitter documentation](https://dev.twitter.com/web/javascript) for full instructions.

 ### Metadata